 data matrix with normalized gene expression data.
 Genes must be in rows and arrays in columns.
-Row names must contain geneIDs edesign matrix of experimental design.
-Row names must contain arrayIDs design matrix for regression analysis.
-By default design is calculated with matrix make.design.matrix (argument of p.vector and T. fit, by default computed by make.design.matrix) vector indicating experimental group of each variable groups.vector (argument of get.siggenes and see.genes, by default computed by make.design.matrix) the degree of the regression fit polynome. degree = 1 returns lineal regression, degree degree = 2 returns quadratic regression, etc... (argument of make.design.matrix) column in edesign containing time values.
-Default is first column time.col (argument of make.design.matrix and see.genes) repl.col column in edesign containing coding for replicates arrays.
-Default is second column (argument of make.design.matrix and see.genes) columns in edesign indicating the coding for each group of the experiment (see group.cols make.design.matrix) (argument of make.design.matrix and see.genes) Q level of false discovery rate (FDR) control (argument of p. vector) alfa significance level used for variable selection in the stepwise regression (argument of T. fit) nvar.correction logical for indicating correcting of stepwise regression significance level (argument of T.fit) argument to be passed to the step function. step.method Can be either "backward", "forward", "two.ways.backward" or "two.ways.forward" cut-off level at the R-squared value for the stepwise regression fit. rsq Only genes with R-squared greater than rsq are selected genes with less than this number of true numerical values will be excluded from min.obs the analysis (argument of p. vector and T. fit) variables for which to extract significant genes vars (argument of get.siggenes) significant.intercept experimental groups for which significant intercept coefficients are considered (argument of get.siggenes) Type of data used by the cluster algorithm cluster.data (argument of see.genes) add.IDs logical indicating whether to include additional gene id's in the significant genes (argument of get.siggenes) IDs matrix contaning additional gene id information (required when add.
-IDs is TRUE) (argument of get.siggenes) matchID.col number of matching column in matrix IDs for adding genes ids (argument ofget.siggenes)
+Row names must contain geneIDs (argument of p.vector) edesign matrix of experimental design.
+Row names must contain arrayIDs (argument of make.design.matrix and see.genes) matrix design matrix for regression analysis.
+By default design is calculated with make.design.matrix (argument of p.vector and T.fit, by default computed by make.design.matrix) groups.vector vector indicating experimental group of each variable (argument of get.siggenes and see.genes, by default computed by make.design.matrix) degree the degree of the regression fit polynome. degree = 1 returns lineal regression, degree = 2 returns quadratic regression, etc (argument of make.design.matrix) time.col column in edesign containing time values.
+Default is first column (argument of make.design.matrix and see.genes) repl.col column in edesign containing coding for replicates arrays.
+Default is second column (argument of make.design.matrix and see.genes) group.cols columns in edesign indicating the coding for each group of the experiment (see make.design.matrix) (argument of make.design.matrix and see.genes) Q level of false discovery rate (FDR) control (argument of p.vector) alfa significance level used for variable selection in the stepwise regression (argument of T.fit) nvar.correctio - logical for indicating correcting of stepwise regression significance level (argument of T.fit) step.method argument to be passed to the step function.
+Can be either "backward", "forward", "two.ways.backward" or "two.ways.forward" rsq cut-off level at the R-squared value for the stepwise regression fit.
+Only genes with R-squared greater than rsq are selected min.obs genes with less than this number of true numerical values will be excluded from the analysis (argument of p.vector and T.fit) vars variables for which to extract significant genes (argument of get.siggenes) significant.in tercept experimental groups for which significant intercept coefficients are considered (argument of get.siggenes)